Precious (Chanté Moore album)

 Precious is the debut studio album by American singer Chanté Moore.
 It was released by Silas Records and MCA Records on September 29, 1992, in the United States.
-The track "Candlelight and You" first appeared on the soundtrack to the 1991 film House Party 2, starring Kid 'N Play.
-The album featured production from Simon Law, Bebe Winans, George Duke, among others.
+Moore began recording Precious following the shelving of her unreleased Warner Bros.
+Records project, involving production from Simon Law, BeBe Winans, Laney Stewart, Vassal Benford, and George Duke.
+The track "Candlelight and You," a duet with Keith Washington, first appeared on the soundtrack to the 1991 film House Party 2.